jenkinsci/kubernetes-plugin/README.md

     mvn clean install -Djenkins.host.address=192.168.99.1

+### Integration Tests with Microk8s

+If [Microk8s](https://microk8s.io/) is running and is the default context in your `~/.kube/config`, just run as

+    mvn clean install -Pmicrok8s

 ### Integration Tests in a Different Cluster

 Ensure you create the namespaces and roles with the following commands, then run the tests